guettli/programming-guidelines/README.md

 There are still some places where toilet paper wrappers need to get coded again and again.

-For example JSON does not support datetime, timedelta and binary data.
+For example, JSON does not support datetime, timedelta, and binary data.
 See [Let's fix JS](https://github.com/guettli/lets-fix-js).
-Speak to the upstream, to whoever is responsible for this, even if you think they are way too big, and you way too small.
+Speak to the upstream, to whoever is responsible for this, even if you think they are way too big, and you are way too small.

 ### If unsure use MIT License